 Not everyone who attends a seminar of yours, is a part of your insider’s list, and so on, is going to refer you or become a client of yours.
 That mindset needs to be done away with.
 Not everyone is going to be a good fit for you, and you for them.
 And if the only value you deliver is forced on people who you need to become clients, then you’re going to miss out on a lot of opportunities.

 If all of my 25,000 subscribers were customers, I’d be very, very well off.
 But they’re not.
 And I don’t expect that, nor do I want to cut people off who never self-select to enroll in one of my advanced courses or whatnot.
 Ultimately, it’s a numbers game.
 The bigger my audience, the more sales I get.
 The bigger your sphere of influence, the more referrals you’ll get.

 In summary, you’re going to want to influence as many people as you can at scale.
 Show them that you know what you’re talking about, and if they decide that you’re capable of making them better off, leave it up to them to refer you to others or become a client (and, of course, there are ways to increase the likelihood of that happening).

-Looking for a deep dive into the specific tactics (what to write, how to structure and setup your seminars, etc.) that will help you grow and condition your sphere of influence?
-You’re not going to want to miss out on Double Your Freelancing Clients.
-Enrollment opens up soon, so be sure to jump onto my list to register.
+Looking for a deep dive into the specific tactics (what to write, how to structure and set up your seminars, etc.) that will help you grow and condition your sphere of influence?
+You should check out The Blueprint!